 A report from the National Highway Traffic Safety Administration states that in 2014, there were 155 fatalities as a result of Georgia truck crashes.

 A report from the Federal Motor Carrier Safety Administration states, “Of the approximately 510,000 police-reported crashes involving large trucks in 2019, there were 4,479 (1 percent) fatal crashes and 114,000 (29 percent) injury crashes.”

 Need Help?
 Call Jonathan R. Brockman, P.C.
 Today

 If you or someone you love has been involved in a large truck accident, you know how difficult it can be to deal with such a situation.
-From contacting law enforcement to communicating with insurance companies, there are many steps to making sure you receive the compensation to which you may be entitled.
+From contacting law enforcement to communicating with insurance companies and filing a claim, there are many steps to making sure you receive the compensation to which you may be entitled.

 At Jonathan R. Brockman, P.C., we’re eager to walk alongside you as you pursue compensation for property damage and injuries sustained in a large truck accident.
 Our personal injury attorneys have represented many clients just like you, winning cases and reaching favorable outcomes for over 20 years.

-If you’re ready to seek justice for your injuries and losses, call the Georgia truck and car accident lawyers of Jonathan R. Brockman, P.C. at (770) 205-8827 today.
+If you’re ready to seek justice for your injuries and losses, call the Georgia truck and car accident lawyers of Jonathan R. Brockman, P.C. at (770) 205-8827 or contact us online to request a free case evaluation today.
 We’ll put you in contact with one of our lawyers so that you can determine the best next steps in your pursuit of justice.